LiveFastEatTrashRaccoon/RaccoonForLemmy/CONTRIBUTING.md

 with the Kotlin Multiplatform Mobile plugin installed, which will automatically detect the build tool and download a Gradle distribution for you.

-Since the project is using Gradle 8.2.1 with the Android Gradle Plugin (AGP) version 8.2.1 please make sure that you are using Android Studio Hedgehog or later (have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio).
+Since the project is using Gradle 8.5 with the Android Gradle Plugin (AGP) version 8.2.2, please make sure that you are using Android Studio Hedgehog or later -- have a look [here](https://developer.android.com/build/releases/gradle-plugin?hl=en#android_gradle_plugin_and_android_studio_compatibility) for a compatibility matrix between versions of Gradle, AGP and Android Studio.

 In order for Gradle to build, you will need a JDK installed on your local development machine, if you are using stock Android Studio it ships with the JetBrains runtime.
 If you want to use your